 The organisational security policy "limiting and blocking the loader functionality (P.Lim_Block_Loader)" applies to Loader dedicated for usage in secured environment.
-The Production Test Environment must apply this security policy.
+The Composite Product Manufacturer or Production Test Environment must apply this security policy.

-P.Lim_Block_Loader Limiting and Blocking the Loader Functionality availability of the Loader in order to protect stored data from disclosure and manipulation.
+P.Lim_Block_Loader Limiting and Blocking the Loader Functionality disclosure and manipulation.

-The composite manufacturer uses the Loader for loading of Security IC Embedded Software, user data of the Composite Product or IC Dedicated Support Software in charge of the IC Manufacturer.
-He limits the capability and blocks the
+The composite manufacturer uses the Loader for loading of IC Dedicated Software, user data of the Composite Product or Installation of IC Dedicated Support Software in charge of the IC Manufacturer.
+He limits the capability and blocks the availability of the Loader in order to protect stored data from disclosure and manipulation.